Stadion Lokomotiv (Gorna Oryahovitsa)

+The stadium has a seating capacity of 10,500 spectators.
+In 2016, following Lokomotiv Gorna Oryahovitsa's promotion to the Bulgarian First League, the venue underwent major renovations to comply with league licensing criteria, which included stand repairs, pitch upgrades, and the installation of floodlights.

 2016 renovations

 In 2016, following Lokomotiv GO's promotion to the top flight, the stadium underwent major renovations to meet the licensing criteria of the Bulgarian Football Union.
 As a result, part of the stands were rebuilt, the floodlight system of the stadium was restored and the grass surface was improved.
 The stadium was opened in December 2016 for Lokomotiv GO's domestic league match against CSKA Sofia, attracting an attendance of 9,000 spectators.